LindseyMHouser/pagination-helper/README.md

 # Pagination Helper

-This project provides methods to mange pagination over given array.
+This project provides methods to manage pagination over given array.
 This project contains a comprehensive set of unit test to simulate the pagination.

 ## Prerequisites
 - Java